FAQ on B. W. Wells grants

 Proposal questions

-A plant list is required when submitting a proposal, if the proposal contains a garden installation.
-This demonstrates to the committee the applicant has researched and planned their garden or restoration project, including the appropriateness of the species for the given area to be planted and the availability of the plants for purchase.
+I don’t know what plants I am going to use in my native garden.
+Can I still apply for a grant?A plant list is required when submitting a proposal, if the proposal contains a garden installation.
+This demonstrates to the committee the applicant has researched and planned their garden or restoration project, including the appropriateness of the species for the area and the availability of the plants for purchase.
 Given the unpredictable nature of the native plant trade, we understand if, when purchasing plants, some substitutions are necessary.

 Can I include non-native plants in my proposals?

 No, we do not provide funding for plants or seeds not native to North Carolina.
 This includes plants native to other areas of the Southeast, but not North Carolina.
-We would prefer applicants to also pay attention to the source of seeds/plants to purchase as local as possible.

 Do I need to submit a design for my native garden?